 What to do when a strange dog approaches you.

-I used to tell children to “stand like a tree” when a strange dogs comes toward you.
-You don’t want to scream and run.
+Your instinct may be to scream and run, but experts say to “stand like a tree” when a strange dogs comes towards you.
 Just remain motionless and avoid eye contact.
-Once the dog loses interest and moves away, slowly back away until the dog is out of sight.
-If you happen to be knocked to the ground, “be a log” by facing down, keeping your legs together, and cover the back of your neck with closed fists.
-If the dog does attack, try to put anything you can between you and the dog — your jacket, purse, school bag, etc.
+Once the dog loses interest and moves away, slowly back away until the dog is out of site.
+If you happen to be knocked to the ground, experts say to “be a log” by facing down, keeping your legs together and cover the back of your neck with closed fists.
+If the dog does attack, try to put anything you can between you and the dog – your jacket, purse, school bag, etc.

 You can’t guarantee that your dog will never bite, but there are certain things you can do to lessen the chances that your dog will bite.

 Spay or neuter your dog.
 Spayed and neutered dogs are less aggressive and less likely to bite

 Socialize your dog.
 You should introduce your dog to many people and situations as you can, especially when your dog is young.
 However, it’s never too late to socialize your dog, but remember to go slowly